learn-academy-2023-hotel/week-3-assessment/interview-questions.md

-2. What are the three arguments that .map() can accept?
+2. What are the three arguments that .map() and .filter() can accept?

   Your answer: